 2. Does the employment contract need to provide specific provisions?

-- Do German employers have to pay social security contributions for employed Ukrainian refugees?
+- Do Swedish employers have to pay social security contributions for employed Ukrainian refugees?

 2. Which documents must the employer request from the Ukrainian refugee?

-- Is it feasible for an employer in Germany to employ Ukrainian citizens that still reside in Ukraine as (regular) employees?
+- Is it feasible for an employer in Sweden to employ Ukrainian citizens that still reside in Ukraine as (regular) employees?

 3. Is the employer of a (regular) employee obliged to pay tax in Ukraine?

-- Is it feasible for a company based in Germany to employ a Ukrainian citizen that still resides in Ukraine as an independent contractor?
+- Is it feasible for a company based in Sweden to employ a Ukrainian citizen that still resides in Ukraine as independent contractor?

-Yes!
-An individual can be engaged as (an independent) “private entrepreneur” if such individual is materially independent of the instructions of the Principal.
-The individual is responsible to register as a private entrepreneur.
-In such a case, the individual would be responsible to pay all income taxes in Ukraine.
-Payments by the principal could be made to a bank account in Ukraine in Euro or US dollars.
-Invoices are generally not subject to VAT in Ukraine as services are provided to non-residents.
+Yes, an individual can be engaged as (independent) “private entrepreneur” if such individual is materially independent from instructions of the principal.
+The individual is responsible to register as such private entrepreneur.
+In such case the individual would be responsible to pay all income taxes in Ukraine.
+The invoices are generally not subject to VAT in Ukraine as services are provided to non-residents.

-No!
 This is generally not the case.
-In the case of the engagement of the individual as a private entrepreneur who will be acting independently and providing services to a non-resident entity, a such non-resident entity generally does not create a permanent tax establishment in Ukraine.
+In case of the engagement of the individual as a private entrepreneur who will be acting independently and provide services to a non-resident entity, such non-resident entity generally does not create a permanent tax establishment in Ukraine.
 A case-by-case analysis of the respective tax law situation from a Ukrainian tax law perspective is nonetheless recommended.

+The individual must be materially free from instructions by the principal.
 Therefore, specific deliveries should be pre-agreed in the individual contract/order.
-The individual should use their own equipment, including office/apartment space, and the email address and signatures should make the contractor's status visible.
+The individual should use its own equipment, including office/apartment space, and the email address and signatures should make the contractor status visible.